Helping-Hand-LLC/staft/README.md

   - Allows an event participant to confirm status, check in, or check out
   - _Dependencies:_
     - Must be a logged in user with a valid JWT token
+    - confirmedStatus must be either 'unconfirmed', 'accepted', or 'rejected'
+    - checkedIn
+      - status must be boolean (true or false), if provided
+      - dateTime must be a valid date
+    - checkedOut
+      - status must be boolean (true or false), if provided
+      - dateTime must be a valid date
   - _Example Request:_

     ```http